A rustic year-round 100+ year-old hot springs resort north of Fairbanks, Alaska offers many types of activities

 One of the activities offered at Chena Hot Springs is a tour of the geothermal plant.

 Chena Hot Springs Resort is thirty miles from the nearest electric grid and maintains its own generators.
 In 2006, it installed Alaska’s first geothermal energy plant using innovative technology to produce geothermal energy at lower temperatures.
 Chena Hot Springs are one of approximately thirty hot springs found in a 2,000 mile-long thermal belt extending from the Seward Peninsula to the Yukon Territory in Canada.
 The majority of the thermal springs along this trend are low- to moderate-temperature systems.
 The waters at Chena Hot Springs never reach above 165°F. Traditional steam-driven turbines require temperatures of 220°F. A secondary fluid, R-143a, which has a lower boiling point than water passes through a heat exchanger with geothermal water from the wells.
 The heat from the water causes the R-134a fluid to flash to vapor and drive the turbines.
-If you are interested in reading more about the engineering and mechanics of this, read this article.
-Or this article in Popular Mechanics.
+If you are interested in reading more about the engineering and mechanics of this, read this article in Popular Mechanics.

 Chena Hot Springs Resort uses geothermal power to heat its swimming pools and greenhouse and provide refrigeration for the Aurora Ice Museum.
 (More about the Ice Museum later in the post.)